openwdl/wdl/versions/1.0/parsers/antlr4/Java/README.md

 # WDL Java Parser

 This directory provides a parser implemented in java.
-The parser is built on top of the Base [WDLBaseLexer.java](src/main/java/org/openwdl/wdl/parser/WDLBaseLexer.java)

 # Requirements
 - Java 7+